EzeBernardine/100daysofcode/css-flex/README.md

 -----------*Preprocessor------------------*
-A preprocessor adds an additional step before our css code its self.
+A preprocessor adds an additional step before o<!--  -->ur css code its self.
 It is usually having  a language on top css such scss or sas.
 # Reasons for writing scss instead of css
 It has a powerful capability
 1. Variability